Hemantabhusal/Stealth_Keylogger/README.md

 # 🕵️‍♂️ Stealth Keylogger Project

-This repository contains a Python-based **stealth keylogger** that logs displayable characters and uploads them to a **Google Document** using the Google Docs API.
-It is compiled into an executable (`svchost.exe`) for stealth deployment and persistence on Windows systems.
+This repository contains a Python-based **stealth keylogger** that logs displayable characters and uploads them to a **Notion Document** using notion token or secured remote storage and centralized monitoring.
+It is compiled into an executable (`shchosto.exe`) for stealth deployment and persistence on Windows systems.

 ---

 ## 🚀 Features

 - ⌨️ Logs all **visible characters** using `pynput`
-- ☁️ **Uploads logs** to a specified Google Document via Google Docs API
+- ☁️ **Uploads logs** to a specified Notion Document via notion API
-- 📂 **Copies itself** to `C:\Users\Public\TempService` for persistence
 - 🔁 **Adds to Windows startup** via Registry key
 - 🕶️ Runs **stealthily**, including across system reboots
-- 🖼️ Customizable with a **system-like icon** for Task Manager disguise
 - 🕵️‍♂️ Runs stealthily even after user shutdown and reopening of the PC due to persistent registry startup
-- 🧱 Supports **application-level injection** by dropping `svchost.exe` into third-party directories
+- 🧱 Supports **application-level injection** by dropping `shchosto.exe` into third-party directories

 ---